siddharthasharma79/falabella-solution/README.md

 # How to run the solution

-There are two solutions, class-base and non-class-base
+There are two solutions, class-based and non-class-based

-### 1. Class Base Solution
+### 1. Class Based Solution

-run following command in your root diretory
+Run following command in your root diretory
 ```
 php index.php
 ```

-### 2. Non Class Base Solution
+### 2. Non Class Based Solution

 Run following command in your root dirctory